theeasiestway/android-yuv-utils/README.md

 # android-yuv-utils
 CAUTION!
-The version from master branch actually works but has some issues like a lot of memory consumption and some other issues.
+The version from master branch actually works but has some issues like a lot of memory consumption and some other issues..

 Compiled [libyuv](https://chromium.googlesource.com/libyuv/libyuv/) Google library and wrapper for it for easy and fast scale, rotate, mirror and convert frames from android Camera2 or CameraX.

 ## Supported features:
-1. Scale horizontally and/or vertically.
+1. Horizontal and/or vertical scaling.
 2. Rotating by 90, 180 or 270 degrees.
 3. Mirror horizontally or vertically.
 4. Convert android YUV_420_8888 frame to ARGB.